We’ve learned some interesting things about aspiring hikers.

 I did it!
-We deal with a lot of first-timers, a lot of folks who boldly and bravely enter the forest, which even today battles an image of being dark and foreboding.
 For some, it’s not just the physical challenge of a 3-mile hike, it’s the mental challenge of being divorced from civilization for an hour or two.
 Facing down that concern is a big victory for some.

 Trails with restrooms are the most popular.
 Great views?
 Waterfalls?
 Undulating meadows of wildflowers?
 All nice, but what many of you want is a trail with a restroom (with plumbing) at the trail-head.
 To some, that’s the most beautiful sight of all.